-Under the Privacy Rule, a customer is a consumer who has established a continuing relationship with an institution under which the institution provides one or more financial products or services to the consumer to be used primarily for personal, family or household purposes.
-'Customer'' does not include a business, nor does it include a consumer who has not established an ongoing relationship with a financial institution (e.g., an individual who merely uses an institution's ATM or applies for a loan).
-See sections.3(h) and (i) of the Privacy Rule.
-The Agencies solicited comment on whether the definition of ''customer'' should be broadened to provide a common information security program for all types of records under the control of a financial institution.
+Under tȟe Privacy Rule, a customer is a consumer who has established a continuing relationship with an institution under which the institution provides one or more financial products or services to the consumer to be used primarily for personal, family or household purposes.
+"Customer" does not include a business, nor does it include a consumer who has not established an ongoing relationship with a financial institution (e.g., an individual who merely uses an institution's ATM or applies for a loan).
+See sections .3(h) and (i) of the Privacy Rule.
+The Agencies solicited comment on whether the definition of "customer" should be broadened to provide a common information security program for all types of records under the control of a financial institution.

 The Agencies received many comments on this definition, almost all of which agreed with the proposed definition.
-Although a few commenters indicated they would apply the same security program to both business and consumer records, the vast majority of commenters supported the use of the same definition of ''customer'' in the Guidelines as is used in the Privacy Rule.
-They observed that the use of the term ''customer'' in section 501 of the G-L-B Act, when read in the context of the definitions of ''consumer'' and ''customer relationship'' in section 509, reflects the Congressional intent to distinguish between certain kinds of consumers for the information security standards and the other privacy provisions established under subtitle A of Title V.
+Although a few commenters indicated they would apply the same security program to both business and consumer records, the vast majority of commenters supported the use of the same definition of "customer" in the Guidelines as is used in the Privacy Rule.
+They observed that the use of the term "customer" in section 501 of the G-L-B Act, when read in the context of the definitions of "consumer" and "customer relationship" in section 509, reflects the Congressional intent to distinguish between certain kinds of consumers for the information security standards and the other privacy provisions established under subtitle A of Title V.

-The Agencies have concluded that the definition of ''customer'' used in the Guidelines should be consistent with the definition established in section.3(h) of the Privacy Rule.
-The Agencies believe, therefore, that the most reasonable interpretation of the applicable provisions of subtitle A of Title V of the Act is that a financial institution is obligated to protect the security and confidentiality of the nonpublic personal information of its consumers with whom it has a customer relationship.
-As a practical manner, a financial institution may also design or implement its information security program in a manner that encompasses the records and information of its other consumers and its business clients.\6\
+The Agencies have concluded that the definition of "customer" used in the Guidelines should be consistent with the definition established in section.3(h) of the Privacy Rule.
+The Agencies believe, therefore, that the most reasonable interpretation of the applicable provisions of subtitle A of Title V of the Act is that a financial institution is obligated to protect the security and confidentiality of the nonpublic personal information of its sections only, leaving blank the citations to the part numbers used by each agency. consumers with whom it has a customer relationship.
+As a practical manner, a financial institution may also design or implement its information security program in a manner that encompasses the records and information of its other consumers and its business clients.6